 The AC associated with the EDCAF that gains an EDCA TXOP is referred to as the primary AC.
 Frames from ACs other than the primary AC shall not be included in the TXOP, with the following exceptions (TXOP sharing):

-Frames from a higher priority AC may be included when at least one frame from the primary AC has been transmitted and all frames from the primary AC have been transmitted and frames from the AC(s) defined in 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU) for HE PPDUs.
+In a PPDU other than an MU PPDU, frames from a higher priority AC may be included when at least one frame from the primary AC has been transmitted and all frames from the primary AC have been transmitted and frames from the AC(s) defined in 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU) for HE PPDUs.

 When an AP supports DL-MU-MIMO MU PPDUs, frames from a higher or lower priority AC may be included in a VHT or S1G MU PPDU with the TXVECTOR parameter NUM_USERS > 1 or an HE MU PPDU, when these frames do not increase the duration of the VHT or S1G beyond that required for the transmissions of the frames of the primary AC, targeting up to four STAs if it is transmitted in a VHT MU PPDU.
 In a non-HE MU PPDU, Fframes from the primary AC shall be transmitted first.
-The inclusion of secondary AC traffic in an HE MU PPDU is described in 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).
-Secondary AC traffic shall not be included in an HE MU PPDU if it would cause the TXOP limit of the primary AC to be exceeded.(#24136, #Ed)
+The inclusion of secondary AC traffic in an HE MU PPDU is described in 26.6.3 (Multi-TID A-MPDU and ack-enabled single-TID A-MPDU) Secondary AC traffic shall not be included in an HE MU PPDU if it would cause the TXOP limit of the primary AC to be exceeded.(#24136, #Ed)